-- Corrective actions arising from non-conformance, incidents, or audits - Opportunity for improvement in environmental management performance which may be identified by the project team, ER or Sydney Metro - Changes to the Gamuda Australia EMS.
+- Corrective actions arising from non-conformance, incidents, or audits - Opportunities for improvement as identified by the project team, ER or Sydney Metro - Changes to the Gamuda Australia EMS.

 Review of this sub-plan will occur annually as a minimum, or as needed in consultation with Sydney Metro and the ER.
 A copy of the updated plan and changes will be distributed to all relevant stakeholders in accordance with the approved document control procedure as outlined in the CEMP.